-- A. Identify the historical and cultural context of an individual work in the arts - B. Know the historical and cultural perspective of a work of art - Know how historical events and culture impact forms, techniques and purposes of works in the arts - D. Know and use appropriate vocabulary used between social studies and the arts and humanities - E. Compare and contrast historical and cultural differences as they relate to works in the arts - F. Describe traditions as they relate to works in the arts - G. Identify and discuss common themes, forms and techniques from works in the arts
+- A. Identify the historical and cultural context of an individual work in the arts - Know the historical and cultural perspective of a work of art - C. Recognize appropriate vocabulary used between social studies and the arts and humanities - D. Identify common themes and patterns in works in the arts